TypeStrong/ts-loader/README.md

 There is a "webpack-way" of parallelising builds.
 Instead of using happypack you can use ts-loader with ts-loader with [thread-loader](https://github.com/webpack-contrib/thread-loader) and [cache-loader](https://github.com/webpack-contrib/cache-loader) in combination.
 (Again, this should be used in combination with [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) for typechecking.)
 If you'd like to see a simple setup take a look at [our simple example](examples/thread-loader/).
 For a more complex setup take a look at our [more involved example](examples/react-babel-karma-gulp-thread-loader).

-To read more on this look at this [webpack Medium post](https://medium.com/webpack/typescript-webpack-super-pursuit-mode-83cc568dea79).
+To read more, look at [this post](https://medium.com/webpack/typescript-webpack-super-pursuit-mode-83cc568dea79) by [@johnny_reilly](https://twitter.com/johnny_reilly) on the webpack publication channel.

+If you'd like find out further ways to improve your build using the watch API then take a look at [this post](https://medium.com/@kenneth_chau/speeding-up-webpack-typescript-incremental-builds-by-7x-3912ba4c1d15) by [@kenneth_chau](https://twitter.com/kenneth_chau).

 ### Installation